-When premises are occupied fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005 and this order lays down legal requirements, check them out at the above link.
+When premises are occupied, fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005 which lays down the legal requirements, a summary of which can be viewed using the above link.

 Fire Safety Guide for England and Wales

-The most appropriate guide for Offices is likely to be Guide 1 – Offices and shops and can be downloaded at the Department of Communities and Local Government web site.
+The most appropriate guide for offices is likely to be Guide 1 – Offices and shops and can be downloaded at the Department of Communities and Local Government website.
 This guidance gives advice on how to avoid fires and how to ensure people’s safety if a fire does start.
 It only applies to England and Wales and it does not set prescriptive standards, but provides recommendations and guidance for use when assessing the adequacy of fire precautions in offices and shops.
 Other fire risk assessment methods may be equally valid to comply with fire safety law.

 This guide is for all employers, managers, occupiers and owners of offices and shops.
 It tells you about how you might comply with fire safety law, helps you to carry out a fire risk assessment and identify the general fire precautions you need to have in place.
 This guide is intended for premises where the main use of the building or part of the building is an office or shop.
 It may also be suitable for the individual units within other complexes, although consultation with the other managers will be necessary as part of an integrated risk assessment for the complex.

 Offices are considered to be a moderate fire risk and fires usually occur as the result of somebodies carelessness.
-The risks are similar to those in day schools however the level of risk varies as a result of the number of occupants and the time the premises are occupied. the five principle risk are,
+The risks are similar to those in day schools however the level of risk varies as a result of the number of occupants and the time the premises are occupied.

-- A higher fire risk are storerooms, rooms where the photo copying equipment and stationery is stored because flammable liquids may be present and a large quantity of flammable goods are stored with limited supervision.
+- A higher fire risk are storerooms; rooms where the photocopying equipment and stationery is stored, because flammable liquids may be present and a large quantity of flammable goods are stored with limited supervision.
 House keeping and ensuring the rooms are keep as tidy as possible will reduce the risk, this also applies to the premises as a whole.
 Also ensure the dangers are discussed at any training sessions.

-March 17, 2011[Last updated: May 14, 2016]
+March 17, 2011[Last updated: December 2, 2019]